Debt Collection – Licensee

 What is the fingerprinting process?

-Note: Fingerprinting has been suspended until further notice.
-Applicants will be granted conditional licenses and asked to provide fingerprints at a later date.
+Note: Fingerprinting is still suspended for Branch Managers.
+Branches will be granted conditional registrations and asked to provide fingerprint background checks on managers at a later date.

 Can I submit the application in paper form?